Carbon-Neutral Hydrogen

 OUR INTERPRETATION

 Carbon Neutral Hydrogen had two sub-goals.
 The first goal, Waste to Hydrogen, was to produce biochar and hydrogen using food scraps and sludge from wastewater treatment.
-The City no longer sees a viable market for the product and will likely remove it from the plan.
-We will be asking the City what will replace it in the plan.
+The City no longer sees a viable market for the product and has cancelled it.
 The second sub-goal is to pilot a hydrogen energy project to fuel TCAT electric buses.
 Initial planning includes a potential location, and partial funding has been secured.

 Waste to Hydrogen